Chair’s Statement

-The audited net assets of the Trust at the 31 March 2025 totalled £1.214 billion (2024 audited: £1.211 billion).
+The value of the Trust funds at the financial year ended 31 March 2026 totalled £1.265 billion (£1.209 billion at 31 March 2025).
 Details on the performance of the Trust’s investment portfolio are given in the Investment Report.

-The charts below show how the value of the Trust and the average value of an outstanding funeral plan have grown from 31 March 2021 to 31 March 2025.
+The chart below show how the value of the Trust has grown from 31 March 2022 to 31 March 2026.

 Background:

-In 2015, The Golden Charter Trust Limited (“Trust Limited”) was incorporated to hold the investments and to carry out the investment activity of the Trust.
-The 100% shareholder of Trust Limited is the Trust.
-The Board of Directors of Trust Limited comprises the current serving Trustees of the Trust.
+The Golden Charter Trust Limited (“Trust Limited”) was incorporated in 2015 to hold the investments and to carry out the investment activity of the Trust.
+The Trust is the sole shareholder of Trust Limited.
+The Board of Directors of Trust Limited comprises the serving Trustees of the Trust at any point in time.

 Regulation:

 The FCA commenced regulation of the funeral plan market on 29 July 2022.
-The plan provider, Golden Charter Limited, is directly regulated by the Financial Conduct Authority (the “FCA”).
-The Trust and Trust Limited are not themselves subject to direct FCA regulation.
+The plan provider is directly regulated by the FCA.
+The Golden Charter Trust and Trust Limited are not themselves subject to direct FCA regulation.
 However, the Trust Deed between Golden Charter Limited and the Trust recognises the FCA rules for trusts used by funeral plan providers.

-The FCA rules set out a list of permitted payments from funeral plan trusts.
+The FCA rules set out a list of permitted payments from Trusts to funeral plan providers.
 One of the permitted payments is the payment of surplus to Golden Charter Limited.
-The payment of surplus is subject to separate rules on the solvency level of the Trust, as determined by the Solvency Assessment Report (‘’the SAR’’), and must be approved by the independent Actuary appointed by the plan provider.
+The payment of surplus is subject to separate rules on the solvency level of the Trust, as determined by the Solvency Assessment Report (“the SAR’’), and must be approved by the independent Actuary appointed by the plan provider.

 Golden Charter Limited takes sole responsibility for commissioning an independent actuarial report which estimates the ratio between the Trust’s assets and the costs of the funerals underwritten by it.
-A copy of the SAR report is available on Golden Charter Limited’s website.
+The latest Solvency Assessment Report is available on the website of Golden Charter Limited.

 Any request for payment of surplus must not, in the reasonable opinion of the Trustees, be in breach of any other legal or regulatory obligation applicable to the Trust or the Trustees.